droglenc/NCHighways/Syllabus-Current.md

   </table>
 </div>

-You should plan on spending approximately 2 hours per week of time without distraction outside of class preparing for each module (i.e., doing the assigned readings, completing out-of-class assignments).[^time] **The work required for this course can be completed within this expected amount of time**.
-If you feel that you are spending an inordinate amount of time preparing for this course please see me or the TA.

 ### Exercises
 Each module will have an associated written exercise, details for which will be given when the exercise is assigned.
 Exercises should be typed and printed to hand in at the beginning of the class period when it is due.